afichet/camera-calibration/README.md

 make
 ```

+# Images

+We currently support TIFF and EXR images for reading and
+writting.
+TIFF are supported only if `libtiff` is available on the
+system.

 # Pipeline example

 We provide a pipeline example in `run.sh` script.

 First, you need to extract from a TIFF file the values of the Macbeth
 color checker.
-You need as well a CSV file (comma separated) describing
+You need as well a CSV file (comma separated)
-each area to average.
+describing each area to average.

 ```bash
 mkdir output